rsertelon/rsertelon-plans/opentracker/README.md

 The [habitat configuration](https://bldr.habitat.sh/#/pkgs/rsertelon/opentracker/latest) (bottom of the page) follows [opentracker sample config file](https://erdgeist.org/gitweb/opentracker/tree/opentracker.conf.sample).

 Most features of opentracker are activated compile time.
 To keep this build simple, there is no extra feature activated (which makes the configuration file a bit useless except for listen addresses).
-So these features are not included in this package:
+So these features are not included:

 * IPv6 - this would be ipv6 only
 * Gzip-ed full scrapes